Our Guides

 John began his life in the outdoors on the East Coast, learning to ski and snowboard on a small hometown hill, and eventually ditching class whenever possible to escape to the grey bird slopes of Vermont’s resorts.
 Despite the call of the mountains, John finished college with a Doctorate in Pharmacy and moved to Utah for the beautiful mountains and unrivaled snow quality.
 By 2015, John realized that Pharmacy wasn’t for him, and he began pursuing a full AMGA certification.
 In August 2022 John passed his last exam and became the 179th American to gain IFMGA certification.

-Certifications: IFMGA Mountain Guide, Pharm.D., WFR
+Certifications: IFMGA Mountain Guide, Pharm.D., Wilderness First Responder

 Ski Guides and Instructors